godaddy-wordpress/block-gallery/readme.txt

 == Changelog ==

 = 1.1.4, December 12, 2018 =
+* New: Add toggles for turning image captions on/off for each block
 * New: Add new "none" Caption Style option
-* New: Add toggles for turning image captions on/off for each block
+* New: Add new options for slider autoplay times up to 10 seconds [thanks @batracy]
-* Fix: Resolve translatable placeholder issue in the Slider Settings panel [thanks @morganestes!]
+* Fix: Resolve translatable placeholder issue in the Slider Settings panel [thanks @morganestes]
-* Fix: Resolve translatable invalid HTML issue in the Carousel block [thanks @morganestes!]
+* Fix: Resolve translatable invalid HTML issue in the Carousel block [thanks @morganestes]
+* Fix: Resolve issue where the Carousel autoplay speed was not functioning properly [thanks @morganestes]

 = 1.1.3, December 07, 2018 =
 * Fix: Resolve issue where block assets were not loading on the blogroll